edgedb/easy-edgedb/chapter3/index.md

 ## The splat operator

 Sometimes a query can take some time to type.
-Let's say we want to look up all of our `PC` objects and their properties, plus check whether their name has changed since Bram Stoker's book Dracula was published.
+Let's say we want to look up all of our `City` objects and their properties, plus check whether their name has changed since Bram Stoker's book Dracula was published.
 Such a query would look like this:

 ```edgeql
 select City {